ZhanaJikia/ZhanaJikia/README.md

 ---

 ### 🤝 Open to
-- Backend / Full-stack roles (intern/junior → mid growth path)
+- Frontend / Full-stack / Backend roles (intern/junior → mid growth path)
 - Early-stage startups where shipping matters
 - Meaningful products with real users

-If you want to chat or collaborate, reach me at **YOUR@EMAIL.com**.
+If you want to chat or collaborate, reach me at **janejikia@gmail.com**.